musikele/blog-eleventy/_posts/2019/2019-11-21-thinking-about-your-customer-like-a-ceo.md

 ![Not me, not my coworkers]({{ site.baseurl }}/images/customer.jpg "A couple of programmers")

-_about the image: i work remotely, so this is not me and not my coworker, but it can be seen as a beautiful depiction of us discussing of problems :)_
+_about the headerImg: i work remotely, so this is not me and not my coworker, but it can be seen as a beautiful depiction of us discussing of problems :)_

 ## Lessons learned